remastr/release-automation/README.md

 These credentials will be used to push commits and tags.

 For the project, just choose the project for which you are implementing release-automation.

-For the user, there are two strategies here:
+For the user, there are two strategies:

 - create new user specifically for this release-automation script and any other automated things in future (highly recommended)
 - use already existing user